AndrewA1537/blazor-api-sqlite/README.md

     var app = builder.Build(); // ================================== Everything above is a service that we add, everything below is a service that we use
     ```

-10. **We are now ready to apply Entity Framework migrations, create the database and seed data.
+11. **We are now ready to apply Entity Framework migrations, create the database and seed data.
 Remember to build your entire solution before proceeding.
 Then, from within a terminal window in the SchoolAPI directory, run the following command to create migrations**:

     ```bash
     dotnet ef migrations add M1 -o Data/Migrations
     ```

-11. **The next step is to create the SchoolDB database in SQLite.
+12. **The next step is to create the SchoolDB database in SQLite.
 This is done by running the following command from inside a terminal window at the SchoolAPI folder**:

     ```bash
     dotnet ef database update
     ```

-12. **If no errors are encountered, we can assume that the database was created and properly seeded with data.
+13. **If no errors are encountered, we can assume that the database was created and properly seeded with data.
 Let us create an API controller so that we can see the data that is in our database**:

     ```bash
     dotnet aspnet-codegenerator controller -name StudentsController -async -api -m Student -dc SchoolDbContext -outDir Controllers
-    ```

-13. **Now you can run the application by the following in a terminal window inside the API project**:

-    ```bash
-    dotnet watch
     ```

 14. **Now you can run the application by the following in a terminal window inside the API project**: